-After Alex’s son Isaac underwent tests for ADHD she was stunned to learn he had another completely different and life-threatening condition.
+After Alex’s son Isaac underwent tests for ADHD, she was stunned to learn he had another completely different and life-threatening condition.

-"We visited the GP immediately.
-They found that Isaac had really high blood pressure in his right arm but in his left, it was hardly detectable.
+We visited the GP immediately.
+They found Isaac had really high blood pressure in his right arm but in his left, it was hardly detectable.
 He would need to see a cardiologist, and thankfully a few months later a specialist from Bristol Children’s Hospital visited Truro to scan Isaac.

-"They explained that his blood was not flowing the way it should – he had something called an interrupted aortic arch and his body had created its own network to bypass the obstruction.
+They explained that his blood was not flowing the way it should – he had something called an interrupted aortic arch and his body had created its own network to bypass the obstruction.
 Then came the words I had been dreading.
 They said Isaac would need open heart surgery to fix it.
 I became the most anxious parent ever.

-"From thinking you have a completely healthy son to suddenly finding out that he has a serious condition – it was the biggest shock of our lives.
+From thinking you have a completely healthy son to suddenly finding out that he has a serious condition – it was the biggest shock of our lives.

-"In December 2018, we made the trip to Bristol for surgery.
-Isaac seemed his usual hyper self until he was wheeled into theatre.
+In December 2018, we made the trip to Bristol for surgery.
+Isaac seemed his usual hyper self until he was wheeled into the operating theatre.
 It all became too much for him.
-He curled himself into a ball and began to cry.
+He curled himself into a ball and cried.
 It was heart-breaking.
-I didn’t want this to be my last memory of Isaac especially if the surgery didn’t go to plan.
+I didn’t want this to be my last memory of Isaac, especially if the surgery didn’t go to plan.

-"Our brave boy was in theatre for seven hours.
+Our brave boy was in theatre for seven hours.
 They reconstructed the main artery in his heart – the aortic arch and widened his descending aorta, another artery.
-Afterwards, it dawned on us just how serious Isaac’s condition had been.
+Afterward, we realised just how serious Isaac’s condition had been.
 Doctors said that without treatment, Isaac wouldn’t have made it past his eighteenth birthday!

 On the day of his operation, I was told I could stay at Paul’s House.
 Being from Cornwall, it was the biggest relief knowing that I had a spacious, comfortable place to call my own.
-Best of all, I could look out on to the window of the Unit Isaac was staying on.
+Best of all, I could look out onto the window of the Unit Isaac was staying in.

-"When Isaac finally came around and muttered his first words it was truly amazing.
+When Isaac finally came around and muttered his first words, it was truly amazing.
 And soon enough he was up and walking around PICU.
 I had the biggest smile on my face.
 I was super proud of him.

-"The staff looked after him so well – the nurses were so attentive and did everything they could for Isaac.
-Despite losing a lot of weight, he grew stronger and stronger and ten days later was back home with us in Cornwall.
+The staff looked after him so well – the nurses were so attentive and did everything they could for Isaac.
+Despite losing a lot of weight, he grew stronger and stronger, and ten days later was back home with us in Cornwall.

-"He will have to be monitored for the rest of his life but I am feeling positive about Isaac’s future.
+He will have to be monitored for the rest of his life, but I am feeling positive about Isaac’s future.
 He shouldn’t need any other operations and can lead a normal life.
 He is truly is our little miracle.

-"After being thrust into such a frightening situation, we are so thankful to Bristol Children’s Hospital and Paul’s House for the support and care we received.
+After being thrust into such a frightening situation, we are so thankful to Bristol Children’s Hospital and Paul’s House for the support and care we received.
 We never felt alone.
 I am also extremely grateful to the staff at Bristol who worked with us and the Hospital Liaison Committee, who respected our Bible-based beliefs whilst caring for Isaac so well.
 Although it was something I would never dream of going through again, it has brought us closer as a family.”

-Help save more lives and make life better for young patients in hospital
+Help make life better for sick patients